cudhuy/Arcane-game/README.md

 # Classic Arcade Game Clone
 ___

-This is a Udacity Front-end Nanodegree project, part of my Google Scholarship.
 The idea is to recreate a simple clone of the classic Frogger arcade game.

 ## How to play